 Clark comment: This book chronicles the exploits of Markus Wolf, head of the Main Intelligence Administration (HVA) of the East German Ministry of State Security (HfS/Stasi).
 It is perhaps indicative of something in our end-of-the-century culture that the master (arguably) of the spy masters of most of the last half century has to be compared to a fictional character.

 Chambers calls Spy Master a "useful biography of Wolf" that "brings some useful information on East and West German intelligence operations and cases.
 A bit amorphous in places.
 Colitt seems to have fallen for Wolf's legendary charm."
-[Click for Chambers' full review.]
+Click for Chambers' full review.

 According to Mapother, WIR 15.1, "this book is illuminating when it talks about the former GDR but no better than popular reporting when it turns to the Federal Republic....
 Espionage junkies will discover ... many lively summaries of Wolf's best cases."
 The author's explanation of the Günter Guillaume affair and its impact on the political fortunes of Willy Brandt "introduces dubious speculation."
 Overall, however, Colitt "has presented Wolf's achievement well."

 Surveillant 4.3 finds particularly interesting "Wolf's descriptions of how he recruited, trained and introduced long-term sleeper agents into the stream of East German refugees fleeing to the West, and his careful infiltration of the western power structure ... which eventually caused the downfall of the Willy Brandt government."
+It is bothersome to Unsinger, IJI&C 10.1, that the author failed to pay much attention to "two very crucial areas where the HVA had considerable influence -- the support of terrorists and technology transfer."
+He concludes that this is an interesting book, but much of its information "can be found elsewhere."

-Cold War."
+Der Spiegel.
+"Spying Comes In from the Cold War."
 World Press Review 39, no. 3 (March 1992): 7-12.

 Includes sidebars from Le Figero, "A Spymaster [Markus Wolf] Speaks," p.
 9; and the Jerusalem Post (Sarah Honig), "Some Desperate, Dangerous Men ['Why yesterday's moles fear tomorrow']," p.
 11.